AWS RDS DB Instance or Cluster Deleted

 Install detection rules in Elastic Security

-Detect AWS Deletion of RDS Instance or Cluster in the Elastic Security detection engine by installing this rule into your Elastic Stack.
+Detect AWS RDS DB Instance or Cluster Deleted in the Elastic Security detection engine by installing this rule into your Elastic Stack.

 To setup this rule, check out the installation guide for Prebuilt Security Detection Rules(opens in a new tab or window).